nightwarriorftw/social/README.md

 Pictures of your project.

 ## :star2: Credit/Acknowledgment
-Credit the me and other contributors
+Credits goes to me and other contributors

 ##  :lock: License
 [LICENSE](/LICENSE)